 When it comes to holding back water, any kind of joint spells trouble.
 Because the wall and floor can move at independent rates, cracks may occur where the two join.

-5. "Is Water Leaking From Around a Window?"
+Water Is Leaking Around a Window

 Windows in basements provide rare natural light in an otherwise dark place.
-But windows also provide great leakage points for water from the outside trying to get inside.
+But windows also provide leakage points for water from the outside trying to get inside.